Nabil Fekir: International career

-Fekir made just one appearance for the France national youth football team.
-He earned one cap at the under-21 level by coming on as a substitute (in the 75th minute) for Corentin Tolisso in the 2015 UEFA European Under-21 Championship qualification play-offs second-leg away match against Sweden on 15 October 2014; France lost the match 4–1 and 4–3 on aggregate and hence did not qualify for the final phase of the 2015 UEFA European Under-21 Championship in the Czech Republic.
+Fekir made one appearance for the France U21 national team, coming on as a substitute (in the 75th minute) for Corentin Tolisso in the 2015 UEFA European Under-21 Championship qualification play-offs second-leg away match against Sweden on 15 October 2014; France lost the match 4–1 and 4–3 on aggregate and hence did not qualify for the final phase of the 2015 UEFA European Under-21 Championship in the Czech Republic.

 Fekir was named in his ancestral Algeria's squad for friendlies against Oman and Qatar in March 2015.
 However, he withdrew to take part in the French squad for friendlies against Brazil and Denmark.
 He made his France senior team debut on 26 March 2015 against the former at the Stade de France, replacing Antoine Griezmann for the final 16 minutes of a 3–1 defeat.
-He scored his first goal for the France senior team on 7 June 2015, in a 3–4 home friendly defeat to Belgium.
+He scored his first goal for the France senior team on 7 June 2015, in a 4–3 home friendly defeat to Belgium.
 On 4 September 2015, he made his first start for the France senior team in a 1–0 away friendly win over Portugal during which he ruptured three ligaments in his right knee, putting him out of action for an estimated six months.

 On 25 August 2016, Fekir was called back up to the senior squad for the first time since his injury for a friendly against Italy and a 2018 FIFA World Cup qualification match against Belarus.
 He had to withdraw from the squad three days later, however, due to an injury.
 On 7 October, he made his competitive debut for France as an 83rd-minute substitute for Antoine Griezmann in the 2018 World Cup qualifying 4–1 win over Bulgaria at the Stade de France.

-He was selected in the 23-man French national squad for the 2018 FIFA World Cup in Russia.
+He was selected in the 23-man France national team for the 2018 FIFA World Cup in Russia.
 He played the last nine minutes of the final, a 4–2 win over Croatia at the Luzhniki Stadium, in place of Olivier Giroud.